Biomedical Equipment Technician

 There are three general pathways to pursuing a career in bioengineering technology.
 For instance, someone already working in healthcare can pursue a biomedical technician certificate on nights and weekends.
 Graduating high school seniors can enroll at a community college and pursue a two-year associate’s degree in this field.
 Finally, those with two-year degrees or absolute certainty of their career paths can enroll in four-year bachelor’s degree programs and see to it that facilities are equipped with well-maintained state-of-the-art systems.

 Biomedical technicians can learn much from formal training, and most programs include hands-on learning.
-Many degree biomedical equipment technology programs require a practicum or internship for graduation.
+Many biomedical equipment technology degree programs require a practicum or internship for graduation.
 This is a great way to learn technical skills and help students foster critical professional connections when looking for jobs.
 The most important thing any biomedical technician can bring to the job is a passion for maintaining and fixing machinery so healthcare facilities can provide life-saving care for their patients.

 Keep reading to learn more about how to pursue an exciting career as a biomedical equipment technician, including accredited degree and certificate programs, career outlook, core courses, and licensing requirements.